 How To Make Sweet Potato Fries in the Oven

-No need for splattering oil, these fries are made in the oven for an easier and healthier dish!
-Here’s what to do:
+No need for splattering oil, these fries are made in the oven for an easy and nutritious dish!
+Here's what to do:

 - Place cut potatoes in a bowl and toss with seasonings, cornstarch, and oil.

 - Spread fries on a parchment lined baking sheet and bake until golden brown.